ABOUT THIS PROJECT

 Luckett & Farley developed a comprehensive program for the School of Dentistry Renewal Master Plan.
-This program is a $43 million renovation of the 34-year-old, 200,000sf teaching, clinical and research facility, located on the Health Sciences Campus.
+This fast track project was a $43 million renovation of the 34-year-old, 200,000 SF teaching, clinical and research facility, located on the Health Sciences Campus.
 The newly modernized facility educates and trains dental students on the latest clinical procedures.

 - Oral surgery